NayakwadiS/Forecasting_Mutual_Funds/README.md

 Disclaimer
 ================
-This is study project which gives an idea about MF forecasting and should not be considered as investment advice.
+This project gives an idea about MF forecasting and should not be considered as investment advice.

 To Do